IBMDataScience/sample-notebooks/CloudPakForData/notebooks/README.md

 Run the sample notebooks to learn new techniques or to use as templates for your own notebooks.

+## Cloud Pak for Data 4.0 notebooks

+## Cloud Pak for Data 4.5 notebooks

+## Cloud Pak for Data 4.6 notebooks

 **Save compress and deploy a Keras model**<br/>
 This notebook demonstrates how to train, deploy, and score a Deep Learning model using the Watson Machine Learning.
 Specifically, it shows you how to save the trained Deep Learning model as a .tgz file locally and deploy it online.